WayneMRoseberry/WayneMRoseberry.github.io/my-projects.markdown

 examples of data based on a schema describing the data.
 It is not very good, has problems, very simple.

-I use it sometimes to explore testing tools.
+I use it to explore testing tools.
 I toss the tool at this app to see how the tool does.

 <a href="https://datamakerjs-f3b6b7d13de0.herokuapp.com/">DataMaker</a>